SeijaHuang/sizzling-hot-products/README.md

 | `endDate`   | `DateTime  (yyyy-MM-dd)` | End of the date range; defaults to 2026-04-23 |

 - startDate must be earlier than or equal to endDate.
-- To query a single day, provide the same value for both startDate and endDat.
+- To query a single day, provide the same value for both startDate and endDate.

 **Response Shape**